pfunks/TCTest/test_faq.md

 ## What information is shown in my wallet?

+Your wallet will show you how many STEEM, Steem Power, and SBD tokens you have in your account.
+It will also show you how many of your STEEM and SBD tokens are being held in your savings account, which is a balance that is subject to 3 day withdraw waiting period.
+The wallet page will show any STEEM to SBD conversions that are in progress, as well as the status of any power-downs that are in progress.
+It also shows an estimated value of all the coins in your account, based on the recent market prices of STEEM and SBD.

 ## Can I receive notifications when I get votes?

 Currently, there are no options to receive notifications for votes directly on Steemit.com.
 But, Steemit does have notifications for comments, replies, and mentions.

-The third-party application https://steemstats.com/, developed by @jesta, has an option to set up notifications on your computer.
+There is a third-party application https://steemstats.com/, developed by @jesta, which has an option to set up notifications on your computer.

 ## What is shown in my profile?